mdiller/bpjson/README.md

 # Future Plans

-- Find better compression / serialization techniques.
+- [x] Add GZipping
-- Clean up the library and sort into a couple projects (Core, Core.BitPacking, Cli, etc.)
+- [ ] Find better compression / serialization techniques.
-- Add a tests project
+- [ ] Clean up the library and sort into a couple projects (Core, Core.BitPacking, Cli, etc.)
-- Add GZipping
+- [ ] Add a tests project
-- Implement in other languages
+- [ ] Implement in other languages